alecheckert/fbm_sim/README.md

 # fbm_sim
-Fast simulator for short fractional Brownian motion (FBM) trajectories in pure Python
+Simulate short fractional Brownian motion (FBM) trajectories in pure Python

 ## Purpose

-Simulate many FBM trajectories, very quickly.
-This repository uses the Riemann-Liouville version of the FBM, rather than Mandelbrot's Weyl integral-based version.
-Numerically this is achieved by filtering white Gaussian noise through the Cholesky decomposition of the FBM covariance matrix.
+A simple tool to simulate many FBM trajectories, quickly.
+This repository uses the version of the FBM based on the Riemann-Liouville integral, rather than Mandelbrot's Weyl integral-based version.
+Numerically, simulation is achieved by filtering white Gaussian noise through the Cholesky decomposition of the FBM covariance matrix.

+## Types of diffusion coefficient

+$x$ is this math?

 ## Example usage